 Which of these situations are you in?
-Do you need a drug that isn't on our Drug List or need us to waive a rule or restriction on a drug we Do you want us to cover a drug on our Drug List and you believe you meet any plan rules or restrictions Do you want to ask us to pay you back for a drug you already got and paid for?
-Have we already told you that we will not cover or pay for a drug in the way that you want it to be You can ask us to make an exception. (such as getting approval in advance) for the drug you need?
-You can ask us to pay you back. covered or paid for?
+Do you need a drug that isn't on our Drug List or need us to waive a rule or restriction on a drug we cover?
+Do you want us to cover a drug on our Drug List and you believe you meet any plan rules or restrictions (such as getting approval in advance) for the drug you need?
+You can ask us for a coverage decision.
+Do you want to ask us to pay you back for a drug you already got and paid for?
+Have we already told you that we will not cover or pay for a drug in the way that you want it to be covered or paid for?
+You can ask us to make an exception. you back.
+(This is a type of coverage decision.)
 You can make an appeal.
-(This is a type of coverage decision.)
-You can ask us for a coverage decision.
-(This is a type of coverage decision.) asking us to reconsider.)
-Start with Section F2 on page 142 of this chapter.
-Also refer to Sections F3 and F4. on page 143.
-Skip ahead to Section F4 on page 143.
-Skip ahead to Section F4 on page 143.
-Skip ahead to Section F5 on page 145.
+(This means you are (This is a type of coverage decision.) asking us to reconsider.)
+Skip ahead to Section F5 Start with Section F2 on page 143 of this chapter.
+Also refer to Sections F3 and F4. on page 144.
+Skip ahead to Section F4 on page 144. on page 144. on page 146.